faubulous/mentor-vscode/README.md

 ## News
 ### Version 0.2.2: Improved prefix management
 This release adds editor functions to automatically define / implement missing prefix definitions in the document.
 The namespace IRIs for a prefix are looked up in other documents in the workspace first and if not found, are retreived from a local copy of [prefix.cc](https://prefix.cc).
 The editor also now highights unused prefix definitions and marks them as inactive similar to the behavior of unused imports in other programming languages.
-There are also some new refactoring methods for prefixes:
+Duplicate prefix defintions are marked as a warning.
+Also some new refactoring methods for prefixes were added:

 - Sort prefix definitions in the document header
 - Remove unused prefix definitions